signalfx/signalfx-agent/docs/quick-install.md

 - Get your API_TOKEN from: __Organization Settings => Access Token__ tab in the SignalFx application.

-- Determine YOUR\_SIGNAL_FX_REALM from: your profile page in the SignalFx web application.
+- Determine YOUR\_SIGNAL_FX_REALM from your [profile page](https://docs.signalfx.com/en/latest/getting-started/get-around-ui.html#user-profile-avatar-and-color-theme) in the SignalFx web application.

 To install the Smart Agent on a single Linux host, enter: